chriskinsman/github-action-dashboard/README.md

 - GITHUB_APP_CLIENTSECRET - The client secret from the GitHub App general settings page.
 - GITHUB_APP_INSTALLATIONID - Installation id that can be retrieved using steps in the next section.
 - GITHUB_APP_WEBHOOK_SECRET - Optional.
 If you don't supply the dashboard will not setup webhooks and only update every 15 minutes.
+- LOOKBACK_DAYS - Optional, defaults to 7.
+Number of days to look in the past for workflow runs.
 - DEBUG=action-dashboard:\* - Optional setting to help in debugging

 ### Installation Id